facebook/docusaurus/docs/guides-navigation.md

 ],
 ```

+A label called `GitHub` will be added to the site navigation bar and when you click on it at the top of your site, the content of the external link will be shown.

-To open external links in a new tab, provide an `external: true` flag within the header link config.
+> To open external links in a new tab, provide an `external: true` flag within the header link config.

-## Search bar position in nav bar
+## Site Navigation Bar Positioning

+You have limited control where the search and languages dropdown elements are shown in the site navigation bar at the top of your website.

+### Search

 If search is enabled on your site, your search bar will appear to the right of your links.
 If you want to put the search bar between links in the header, add a search entry in the `headerLinks` config array: